saeed-at/login-on-webpage-automatically/README.md

 pip install -r requirements.txt
 ```
 ## Step 2 : Move all files from `src` folder to any folder you like.
-## Step 3 : Make a text file and copy commands below in it and finally save it with the name `run.bat`:
+## Step 3 : Make a text file and copy commands below in it and finally save it with the name `run.bat`
 ```bat
 @echo off
 python "{full path of your main.py file in your pc or laptop}"
 ```
-## Step 4 : Make shortcut of `run.bat` file and and put it in `startup` directory:
+## Step 4 : Make shortcut of `run.bat` file and and put it in `startup` directory
 you have to find the startup folder, press `Windows + R` and then write `shell:startup` and press OK and copy `run.bat` shortcut to the opened window.

 ## Step 5 : Set config.txt